-If you’re from a country within the European Economic Area (EEA) you should get a European Health Insurance Card (EHIC) which will give you access to NHS care while you’re in the UK.
+- If you are from a country within the European Economic Area (EEA) you should get a European Health Insurance Card (EHIC) which will give you access to NHS healthcare while you are in the UK.

-If you’re an international student, you’ll need to pay for UK healthcare as part of your visa application.
-The Immigration Health Surcharge (IHS) is paid as part of your visa and will mean that you can access all NHS healthcare while you’re in the UK.
-If you're studying with us for six months or less, you will not have to pay the IHS.
-Instead, you will need to pay for NHS treatment as and when you need it.
+- If you require a visa to study in the UK, you may need to pay for UK healthcare as part of your visa application.
+This is called the Immigration Health Surcharge (IHS) and it is paid as part of your visa application.
+You can then access all NHS healthcare while you are in the UK.
+If your visa is for a duration of 6 months or less, you will not have to pay the IHS.
+Instead, you are advised to buy health insurance that gives you access to private healthcare or you will have to pay for NHS or private treatment which can be expensive.

 NHS services include:

-- GP (General Practitioner) services – GPs or doctors can diagnose and treat minor or ongoing health problems.
-You should register with a doctor when you arrive in London.
-If you’re staying in UAL accommodation, you can find your nearest doctor with UAL Health Advice.
-If you’re renting privately, you can find a doctor on the NHS website.
+- GP (General Practitioner) services: GPs, commonly called doctors, can diagnose and treat minor or ongoing health problems.
+You should register with a GP when you arrive in London.
+If you are staying in UAL accommodation, you can find your nearest doctor with UAL Health Advice.
+If you are renting privately, you can find a doctor on the NHS website.

-- Eye tests (at a small fee) – eye care is provided from high-street shops like Boots Opticians, Specsavers or Vision Express.
+- Eye tests: Eye care is provided from high street shops like Boots Opticians, Specsavers or Vision Express.